I love keeping pet mice and sharing care information with other rodent parents online.

 "That's just three to fourteen more mouths to feed!"

-Hopefully you catch the pregnancy before your pet gives birth.
-That gives you some time to prepare the preliminaries:
+Hopefully, you'll notice the pregnancy before your pet gives birth.
+That gives you some time to prepare the preliminaries.

+If your mouse's litter is large, you may end up wanting to rehome some of the baby mice.
 We got lucky.
 Our mouse, Rinoa, gave birth to a litter of only three.
 When mice get pregnant young (six weeks or so), they don't have as many children.
 The ones who wait until full adulthood can have larger litters, so you may be stuck with a pile of mice.
-The babies can be cute, but don't become an animal hoarder--if you have too many pets, all of the animals suffer from divided attention from you and high stress due to a crowded living space.
+The babies can be cute, but don't become an animal hoarder—if you have too many pets, all of the animals suffer from divided attention from you and high stress due to a crowded living space.

 Your pet likely has cagemates (at the very least she had one, probably about three weeks ago).
 Not all of them have to go, but choosing which mice may help care for children and which mice may harm them could prevent a potential cannibalism or castration.